Am Fear Liath Mòr: Description

-Although there have been many purported encounters with the Big Grey Man, few eyewitnesses have actually seen the creature.
-It is reported to be very thin and over ten feet tall, with dark skin and hair, long arms, and broad shoulders.
+Although there have been many purported encounters with the Big Grey Man, few eyewitnesses report to have actually seen the creature.
+It is said to be very thin and over ten feet tall, with dark skin and hair, long arms, and broad shoulders.
 Most often, the creature remains unseen in the fog of the mountain, with encounters limited to the sound of crunching gravel as it walks behind climbers and a general feeling of unease around the mountain.
 Tangible evidence of its existence is limited to a few photographs of unusual footprints, so the majority relies on the credibility of eyewitness encounters.

+The figure has many similarities with the Brenin Llwyd (Grey King) of Welsh mythology, this figure is also semi-corporeal, silent and uses the mists as a cloak to prey on unwary travellers.
+Unlike the Am Fear Liath, Brenin Llwyd is found in mountainous locations across Wales, and is particularly noted to prey on children.

 Sightings

+Collie

 In 1925, J. Norman Collie gave the first recorded account of a Grey Man encounter.
 A noted hiker, professor, and member of the Royal Geographical Society, Collie recounted a terrifying experience he had as he hiked alone near the summit of Ben Macdui years earlier in 1891.
 "I was returning from the cairn on the summit in a mist when I began to think I heard something else than merely the noise of my own footsteps.
 Every few steps I took I heard a crunch, and then another crunch, as if someone was walking after me but taking steps three or four times the length of my own.
 I said to myself, this is all nonsense.
 I listened and heard it again but could see nothing in the mist.
 As I walked on and the eerie crunch, crunch sounded behind me, I was seized with terror and took to my heels, staggering blindly among the boulders for four or five miles nearly down to Rothiemurchus Forest.
 Whatever you make of it, I do not know, but there is something very queer about the top of Ben Macdui and I will not go back there again."Collie's account was reported in the local press, which started a debate between sceptics and believers within the community.
 Other climbers came forward with their own encounters, which they had previously been afraid to share.
 One climber, Hugh D. Welsh, said that he hiked the summit with his brother in 1904, where throughout the day and night they heard "slurring footsteps, as if someone was walking through water-saturated gravel."
 Both felt "frequently conscious of something near us, an eerie sense of apprehension."